ry-animal/ry-animal/README.md

-# gh-config
+# hello, welcome to my github 🌊
-github config options
+- 🌴 stay awhile and take a peek at what i've been working on